Shaftesbury Memorial Fountain: Description and history

 The whole memorial has been removed from the circus twice.
 In 1925, construction began on the new tube station directly beneath the memorial.
 The memorial was taken away and put in Embankment Gardens, until it was returned in 1931.
-When the Second World War broke out in 1939, the statue only was removed for safety and kept in Egham.

-It was returned to Piccadilly Circus on 29 June 1947.
+When the Second World War broke out in 1939, the statue only was removed for safety at Coopers Hill, a large country house near Egham in Surrey, which had been bought by the London County Council in 1938 as an emergency headquarters; the pediment of the fountain remained in place and was protected by sandbags The statue was returned to Piccadilly Circus on 29 June 1947, watched by a crowd of thousands despite heavy rain; two flower sellers also returned, who each claimed to have been working there for more than fifty years.
+During the festivities for the Coronation of Elizabeth II in 1953, the fountain was protected from revellers by an ormamental cage designed by Sir Hugh Casson.

 The statue was again removed in the 1980s – this time for restoration – and resited upon its return in February 1985.
 During the restoration, comparison with a set of plaster casts in the Victoria and Albert Museum revealed damage to the statue.
 The statue was vandalised in 1990 and, after radiography and restoration, returned in 1994.
 In May 2012 the statue had a new bow string fitted after the original had been broken by a tourist.

 In the winter of 2013/14, the statue was covered with a PVC snow globe featuring internal fans blowing the "snowflakes".
 This also had the function of protecting the statue from vandalism and it was planned to return in subsequent years.
 However, strong winds caused the globe to become damaged and deflate and it was not subsequently repaired.

 In the winter of 2014/15, octagonal advertising hoardings forming a box for giant Christmas presents served a similar function.